 The cost of an OWP kit is $170 and includes both a TDS and pH meter.
-It should be noted that each meter is reusable and remains viable for approximately two years.
-Many school kits are available free of charge as a result of different sponsors such as Imagineaction and the TD Bank Group.
+It should be noted that each meter is guaranteed to be reusable for two years.
+Many school kits are available free of charge as a result of different sponsors such as Mosaic and TD Bank Group.

 How to Order an OWP Kit

 Please make cheque payable to Safe Drinking Water Foundation and mail to:

 Safe Drinking Water Foundation